Podmev/PortugueseGrammar/README.md

 Things to do:
  - Find data for all verbs in all conjugation forms, like big dictionary in file
  - Find list of verbs
+ - validate input data (verbs and forms)
  - find list of verbs ordered by using frequency
  - Create conjugator for verbs with params: verb infinitive, pronoun, tense
  - create tests checking that conjugator works correct
- - most of forms should be evaluated analytically, exceptions should be saved in separate dicts
+ - most of the forms should be evaluated analytically, exceptions should be saved in separate dicts

  Future development of engine
  - make lib